berkOzkanCSGod/TopraTek/README.md

 - Visualize your land and all associated data on an interactive map for easy reference and analysis.
 - Gain insights into your farming operations by overlaying different layers of information.
 ### Getting Started
--   To get started with the Farmer's Mapping Application, follow these steps:
+-   To get started with TopraTek, follow these steps:

 1. Pull repo
 2. Navigate to TopraTek folder